EricBastos/minishell-project/README.md

 cmd> ls | grep .c > out.txt
 cmd> grep int < main.c

-Simply run make all to build everything.
+Simply create a directory named Build and run make all to build everything.
 Run ./minishell to execute.

 Three helper functions to test the capabilities of the minishell are also included.
 - ./print_argv arg1 arg2 ... : Prints "Print argv: arg1 arg2 ...